flyingGH/prescan-sim-demo/README.md

 - On the target side, press `ctrl + C` in terminal to terminate the ROS server.

 ### Running the simulation again
-- Follow above steps to first launch ROS in the target, and then run the MATLAB script in the host.
-Keep in mind you must keep the Simulink model `AMC_LAB_MAP_One_Car_cs.slx` open.
+- Follow above steps to first launch ROS in the target, and then run the MATLAB `main.m` script in the host.
+In most of the time, you can keep the ROS nodes alive without shutting them down every time.